remahini/remahini.github.io/index.md

 ![image](https://scholar.googleusercontent.com/citations?view_op=medium_photo&user=FrA8YaAAAAAJ&citpid=7)

-## About Reza Mahini
+## About
-Reza's research focuses on developing suitable methodologies for investigating EEG, MEG, and ERP data analysis.
 With fast-growing technology, brain imaging techniques can provide lots of detailed information about the brain.
-Exploring the interesting pieces of information from a fresh perspective of brain imaging is always interesting.
-New methodologies provide a better sense of understanding about the reflection of the brain in the known environments.
+Therefore, exploring the interesting information from various perspectives and providing a better sense of understanding about the human brain is considerable.
+Reza's research focuses on developing methodologies for investigating the complexity of EEG, MEG, and ERP data to explore interesting patterns.

 ### Disciplines
 Information Science; Biomedical Engineering; Applied Mathematics